Ustaz07/eduvalt/README.md

 - Create a new branch: `git checkout -b feature/new-feature`
 - Make your changes and commit them: `git commit -am 'Add new feature'`
 - Push to the branch: `git push origin feature/new-feature`
-- Submit a pull request
+- Submit a pull request.

 ## License 📜